GAMUT — Geometric-Algebraic Music Theory

 Downloads ready

-Camera-ready volume, technical survey, proof paper (v1.0), figures, code, and CSVs.
+Camera-ready volume, technical survey, revised AMS proof paper, figures, code, and CSVs.

 Open research